salmabassem/MethyationClassifier/README.md

 # AML iPLEX Subtyping Classifier (Random Forest + Calibration)

-This repository contains a clean, reproducible R pipeline for AML iPLEX CpG subtyping that mirrors an R Markdown workflow and wraps it into **four simple functions**.
+This repository contains a clean, reproducible R pipeline for AML iPLEX CpG subtyping using pure and mixed (impure) models.
 It:

-- aligns the *training* CpGs to the *current query* (no hard-coded exclusions),
+- aligns the *training* CpGs to the *current query*
 - trains a **Random Forest** (“Pure model”),
-- optionally fits a **multinomial ridge (glmnet) calibrator** to improve probability estimates,
+- fits a **multinomial ridge (glmnet) calibrator** to improve probability estimates,
 - evaluates with **nested cross-validation**, and
 - predicts on new data with **both** uncalibrated and calibrated outputs.